Centre for Urban Design and Mental Health

 What does the Journal of Urban Design and Mental Health publish?

-Formats for submission: https://journals.lib.sfu.ca/index.php/urbandesignmentalhealth/about/submissions
+Checklist and formatting for submission: https://journals.lib.sfu.ca/index.php/urbandesignmentalhealth/about/submissions

 For all types of submission:

-• Please submit a MS Word file.
+• Please submit an MS Word file.

 • Please include a front page including:

-• proposed title
+• Proposed title

-• full names and affiliations of all authors
+• Full names and affiliations of all authors

-• corresponding email address
+• Corresponding email address

-• All submissions should have a specific focus on the links between urban design and mental health.
-Please review the scope of the journal above for details.
+• All submissions should focus on the links between urban design and mental health.

 • All submissions should be fully referenced as appropriate with bracketed numbers throughout the text with references in APA format.